Set up the event website

 |Link to the event website||The URL is generated automatically for each event.
 Check the Event URL field of the event record to find it.||The URL is generated automatically for each event.
 Check the Event URL field of the event record to find it.||The URL depends on where you host the site.
 You can store the URL in the event record by selecting the Custom event URL check box and then filling in the Event URL field.|

 main.js) and a stylesheet (named

-For more information about how to download the latest version of the event website, customise it, build it, and then deploy it on a Dynamics 365 for Customer Engagement portal or external website, see Build and host a custom event website.
+For more information about how to download the latest version of the event website, customise it, build it, and then deploy it on a Dynamics 365 Portal or external website, see Build and host a custom event website.